Follow through: Macy Pate to compete April 4 in Drive, Chip & Putt at Augusta National

 WINSTON-SALEM — If at first you don’t succeed, try, try again.
 And if you come really close, try even harder.

-Those could well be words of wisdom voiced through the experience of young Macy Pate, a former High Country resident whose father, Chris Pate, was the town of Blowing Rock’s talented landscape designer for several years.
+Those could well be words of wisdom voiced through the experience of young Macy Pate, a former High Country resident whose father, Chris Pate, was Blowing Rock’s talented landscape designer for several years.

-Older duffers will be impressed, or perhaps embarrassed, when they hear about Pate’s best scores playing golf at such a young age.
+Older duffers will say, “wow!” — or be embarrassed — when they hear about Pate’s best scores playing golf at such a young age0.
 She has carded a 33 for nine holes, and fired a 67 for 18 holes.
 Her handicap is listed as about even par at 0.8.

-“Watching the last year’s Drive, Chip & Putt National Finals made me want to try again, even though I had tried the previous four years,” Pate said.
+“Watching the last year’s Drive, Chip and Putt National Finals made me want to try again, even though I had tried the previous four years,” said Pate.
 “The fact that I was runner-up on two of those previous tries, I knew I could do it.”

 Finally, in 2019, her persistence and practice paid off.
-She was third at a local qualifying event at the Meadowbrook Country Club in Rutherfordton, allowing her to advance to the sub-regional qualifying event at Grandover Resort in Greensboro.
-She placed second in the sub-regional qualifying event, and qualified for the Regional Qualifying tournament at the Atlanta Athletic Club.
+She was third at a local qualifying event at the Meadowbrook Country Club in Rutherfordton, which allowed her to advance to the sub-regional qualifying event at Grandover Resort, in Greensboro, where she placed second — and qualified for the Regional Qualifying tournament at the Atlanta Athletic Club.

 Drive, Chip & Putt organizers did not stage qualifying events in 2020 for the 2021 Nationals.
 Instead, they invited the pre-pandemic qualifiers from 2019 to finally get their shot at a big trophy and an opportunity to compete at Augusta.
 In the 14-15 age bracket, Pate will vie for top honors against nine other female qualifiers from across the country.
 The qualifiers and the regions they represent include: